cribsheets/sql-intro/README.md

 It's best to learn how to do things from the terminal emulator, as _every system you're likely to use will have a terminal or console_.
-However, if you've become accustomed to clicking on things, or if you're scared of the command line, you may want a more visual tool.
+However, if you've become accustomed to clicking on things, or if you're not comfortable of the command line, you may want a more visual tool.
 If so, check out [DB Browser for SQLite](https://sqlitebrowser.org/).